cryptid-megalodon/prediction-trader/README.md

 them.
 Organized groups seem to brigade the comment section and pump-and-dump trades during these periods of uncertainty.
 I attempted to manually trade these markets, it seemed like the reasoning LLM had good intuition but it's no small task finding and monitoring these markets.
-One example was a market betting on whether the US president would sign an executive order on a specific date [Will Trump issue an executive order on February 4?](https://polymarket.com/event/will-trump-issue-an-executive-order-on-february-4/will-trump-issue-an-executive-order-on-february-4).
+One example was a market betting on whether the US president would sign an executive order on a specific date (e.g. [Will Trump issue an executive order on February 4?](https://polymarket.com/event/will-trump-issue-an-executive-order-on-february-4/will-trump-issue-an-executive-order-on-february-4)).
 A White House press release contained a date typo that triggered a dispute with news sources disagreeing with the WH press release.
 The market ultimately resolved in favor of the news outlet reported dates, which likely biased the perplexity report.
 It was a win for the trader but I have low